Silverfish: Life Cycle, Effects, and Pest Control

 Diatomaceous earth can be spread into crevices and pushed into cracks, but it may not be suitable for a house with pets.
 You really don’t want dogs or cats to sniff the areas where the powder has been applied or to inhale the dust.

-Boric acid also kills silverfish.
+Boric acid also kills silverfish, at least in some formulations.
 The acid is often reported to have very low toxicity in humans and pets when used in a dilute solution, but scientists have concerns about its safety as it becomes more concentrated.
-It kills silverfish by dehydration and also by toxicity when it's ingested.
+It's said to kill silverfish by dehydration and also by toxicity when it's ingested.
 Children and pets shouldn't have access to boric acid.

 A Silverfish Poll